 If you overpay your income taxes and have an amount eligible for a refund, the state agency that governs your child support order has first claim to that refund if your support payments are unpaid.
 The state can continue to garnish tax refunds each year until all child support payment obligations are satisfied.

 Nontax federal debts

-The state is eligible to take $2,000 for your past-due child support, and the Department of Education can take the remaining $3,000 to pay for your past-due Stafford loan payments.
+The state is eligible to take $2,000 for your past-due child support, and the Department of Education can take the remaining $3,000 to pay for your past-due student loan payments.

 State government agencies have the lowest priority when it comes to garnishing IRS refunds.
-Therefore, if you’re required to return unemployment compensation payments, or you have outstanding state income tax debts, your federal refund can be garnished to repay these obligations as well.
+But, if you’re required to return unemployment compensation payments, or you have outstanding state income tax debts, your federal refund can be garnished to repay these obligations as well.

 With TurboTax Live Full Service, a local expert matched to your unique situation will do your taxes for you start to finish.
 Or, get unlimited help and advice from tax experts while you do your taxes with TurboTax Live Assisted.